fyellin/PuzzleSolver/README.md

 The grid is a cube, and there are "through" clues as well as clues that go across or down a single layer.
 In addition, there are rules about a clue going off the edge of its own layer.

-To solve this, we model the 4x4x4 cube as a 16x4 rectangle, and subclass `Clue` in order to implement the clue rules.
+To solve this, we model the 4x4x4 cube as a 16x4 rectangle, and use the `locations=` argument to the `Clue` constructor to indicate the locations of each of the clues.
 The solution is straightforward

-`ClueList` is overridden so that the generated grid appears more pleasing.
+`draw_grid` is overridden in the solver so that the generated grid appears more pleasing.
 We don't want the normal thick bars printed out.
 Instead, we just want thick bars as a break between each of the 4x4 layers.
 In addition, once we read the hidden message and know the secret ten-letter word,